 Ideally, you want to have a site that’s easy to understand and invites users to stay a while and poke around.
 Free services like Hotjar can help you pinpoint where users are looking, clicking, and dropping off your site, as well as how you can get them to stick.

 If your organic traffic has been plummeting, take some time to assess the technical aspects of your site.
 Are there very large images?
 Are you using a low-quality hosting site?
 Are there lots of embedded media or browser plugins?
 All of these things can slow down page loading times and make for a frustrating user experience.
 People expect to be able to move through your site quickly and intuitively, and if your site design is preventing that from happening, users will move on to a competitor’s offerings.
 Google will also take note of high bounce rates (people are coming to your site but leaving quickly) since this is indicative of a poor user experience, which can significantly impact your overall SEO value.

 Taking the initial step to design a high-quality, user-friendly website is essential.
 However, it’s just as important to keep your site up to date and modern in order to offer visitors the best possible user experience at all times.
+It also increases your chances of getting on the shortlist.
 Consistently updating your site based on tracked user activity, offering a mobile-friendly, modern design, and taking the time to perform technical assessments are just a few of the many ways to ensure you’re staying ahead of the curve.